So you’re a building owner, and you think, “I got my new spray foam roof and a 15-year warranty, why do I need to sign up for routine maintenance?”

 To aid in such precise measurements, an inspector will use an optical comparator.

-An optical comparator is used to magnify and inspect the amount of coating and granules that’s present in a slit sample.
+An optical comparator is used to magnify and inspect the amount of coating and granules that are present in a slit sample.

 If the slit sample is light on coating, they’ll mark that area, then they’ll go out 5-10 feet and take another sample, and they will keep doing this until they find the correct amount of millage.